ros-controls/gz_ros2_control/doc/index.rst

 Advanced: custom gz_ros2_control Simulation Plugins
 -----------------------------------------------------------

-The *gz_ros2_control* Gazebo plugin also provides a pluginlib-based interface to implement custom interfaces between Gazebo and *ros2_control* for simulating more complex mechanisms (nonlinear springs, linkages, etc).
+The *gz_ros2_control* Gazebo plugin also provides a pluginlib-based interface to implement custom interfaces between Gazebo and *ros2_control* for simulating more complex mechanisms (nonlinear springs, linkages, etc) or actuator dynamics.

 These plugins must inherit the ``gz_ros2_control::GazeboSimSystemInterface``, which implements a simulated *ros2_control* ``hardware_interface::SystemInterface``.
-SystemInterface provides API-level access to read and command joint properties.

-The respective GazeboSimSystemInterface sub-class is specified in a URDF or SDF model and is loaded when the robot model is loaded.
-For example, the following XML will load the default plugin:
+The respective GazeboSimSystemInterface is specified in a URDF or SDF model and is loaded when the robot model is loaded.
+For example, the following XML will load a custom plugin instead:

 URDF: